 The sharing of branded content between colleagues and friends can happen at different stages of the buying journey:

 Advocacy: One person messages another person asking for advice about a product or service, and the other person becomes an advocate for your brand: “You’re looking for a new marketing automation platform?
 We use Marketo and we highly recommend the solution because they integrate with everything.
-Here is an integration guide for you: [INSERT LINK HERE]”
+Here is an integration guide for you: [INSERT URL HERE]”

 By using Dark Social data to understand which of your links are being shared via private message and actually converting, you can begin to make your content more “shareable” in a way that matters to your business.